Nordhordland Bridge: Aftermath

 The use of high-strength steel caused problems as it was necessary to heat the steel to 150 C before and after welding, and Kværner had problems finding an adequate process during late 1992.
 In January 1993, an appropriate process had been found, although experimentation with various methods continued for another six months.
 Kværner felt that the Public Roads Administration should bear the extra costs, demanding NOK 108 million in compensation, but the administration denied this, resulting in a lawsuit.
 On 26 January 1996, Nordhordland District Court supported the administration, but gave the plaintiff partial support, claiming the administration should take part of the costs through improper choice of material.
 The Public Roads Administration was sentenced to pay NOK 34 million to Kværner.
 Both sides appealed to Gulating Court of Appeal, which on 18 February 1998 refuted all of Kværner's claim regarding the steel boxes, and sentenced the administration to pay NOK 7.5 million.
 In addition, Kværner had to pay the administration NOK 19.5 million in penalties for overrunning the contract date.
 However, the court's decision was not unanimous.
 The plaintiff appealed to case to the Supreme Court, who unanimously confirmed the ruling of Gulating Court of Appeal.
 In addition, the plaintiff was sentenced to pay the defendants legal costs of NOK 910,000.

 The bridge was officially opened by King Harald V on 22 September 1994.
 It was the second pontoon bridge in Norway, after the Bergsøysund Bridge which opened in 1992.
 The last tolls were collected on 31 December 2005.
 In 2008, there were 19,700 travelers on the bridge each day, 14 percent of which used public transport.
 In 2009, the bridge had an average daily traffic (ADT) of 14,698 vehicles, up from 7975 in 2000.
 Following the removal of the tolls, the ADT increased from 9912 in 2005 to 12,249 in 2006.
 In 2010, the bridge was one of twelve finalists in Teknisk Ukeblads competition for the most beautiful bridge in Norway.
 In December 2010, Bergen City Council approved the Nordhordland Package, which would result in NOK 3.8 billion being used on road investments in Åsane and Nordhordland.
 Two-thirds of the financing is to come from tolls, which will involve reinstalling a toll plaza on the bridge.
 The tolls will first be set to NOK 20 for five years, and then after the completion of the first stage, the toll will be NOK 40 for fifteen years.
-The toll plaza is scheduled to reopen in 2013.
+The toll plaza was scheduled to reopen in 2013.
+As of 2026, the toll plaza has not been reinstated.
 Among the projects is a new four-lane Nyborg Tunnel which will shorten the distance of E39 from the bridge with the motorway at Nyborg in Bergen.